Teresa Ghilarducci: Career

-Politics
+Pension reform advocate

 In her book When I'm Sixty-Four: The Plot against Pensions and the Plan to Save Them, Ghilarducci proposed mandatory participation in a government-run savings plan to which each worker and his employer would supplement his Social Security pension by contributing 5.0 percent each of her or his salary.
 The plan would be administered by the Social Security Administration, but would be separate from Social Security records.
 In turn, a refundable tax credit of $600 would go to each participant, regardless of his contributions.
 The account would have a guaranteed interest rate equal to the government's official inflation rate plus three percent.

-Videos of lectures given by her and interviews with her can be found on MySpace and Orkut.

 Criticism

 In response to her book, When I'm Sixty-Four: The Plot against Pensions and the Plan to Save Them, James Pethokoukis of U.S. News & World Report jokingly called her "the Most Dangerous Woman in America".
-Ghilarducci reported to Princeton University Press that she was surprised to discover that the label was being applied to her.
+Ghilarducci reported to the Retirement Income Journal that she was surprised to discover that the label was being applied to her.